uhppoted/uhppoted-breakout/README.md

 **IN DEVELOPMENT**

+Initial proof of concept.

-Initial breakout board.
-Designed to be relatively easy to hand solder and debug - all the components are on the front (top) of the PCB and it uses a WaveShare RP2040-Zero module.
+Designed to be relatively easy to hand solder and debug:
+- all the components are on the front (top) of the PCB
+- it uses the ever-so-cute WaveShare RP2040-Zero module

 ### Rev.1